davisxp/XD_Grad_Portfolio/README.md

 The live viewer provides a read-only, browser-based experience for exploring models:

-1. **Access the Viewer** — Click "Open Live Viewer" above
+1. **Access the Viewer:** Click "Open Live Viewer" above
-2. **Select a Workbook** — Choose from available financial models
+2. **Select a Workbook:** Choose from available financial models
-3. **Navigate Sheets** — Start with "Summary" or "Valuation" sheets for overviews
+3. **Navigate Sheets:** Start with "Summary" or "Valuation" sheets for overviews
-4. **Explore Scenarios** — Toggle between Bear, Central, and Bull case scenarios
+4. **Explore Scenarios:** Toggle between Bear, Central, and Bull case scenarios
-5. **Inspect Details** — Use the formula inspector to examine underlying calculations
+5. **Inspect Details:** Use the formula inspector to examine underlying calculations
-6. **Share Views** — Generate shareable links for specific model views
+6. **Share Views:** Generate shareable links for specific model views

 **Note:** The online viewer is read-only for inputs.
 Scenario switching is available, but all other modifications require downloading the Excel files.